 Build raised beds

 Raised beds aren’t necessary when growing veggies but come with a lot of benefits.
 Managing your plot can become easier in a raised bed, as it is contained within its border and a lot easier on the back.
 It’s also great if your ground isn’t ideal to grow in.
 Place a thick layer of compost over the top.
 To create your raised bed, choose wood that is durable such as cedar, oak or redwood.

 By increasing the thickness of the soil, the temperature increases too which can help speed up the germination process.
 Being above ground level gives you a huge advantage over slugs and snails!

 Preparing the soil is just as important as the growth itself.
 Generally, plants need rich, moist and aerated (well-drained) soil with neutral acidity, however, some plants may require a different environment.

 There are simple tasks you can do to test what kind of soil you have.
 If when you try to form the soil into a ball it holds together or is hard and compact, it is clay-based.
 If it is the opposite, dry and crumbly, then it is sand based.
 To check the drainage within your soil, pour a bucket of water over it.
 You will know your soil is aerated if the water is easily absorbed.

 To find out more, read out ‘5 Simple Tips to Prepare Soil for Spring’.

 Easiest veggies to grow

-Now comes the part which you are most interested in, what veggies are the easiest to grow?
+Now comes the part in which you are most interested, what veggies are the easiest to grow?
 The vegetables selected below are not only the easiest to grow, but also the quickest.
 Some of the veg can be described as ‘cut and come again based on how quickly they grow back after harvest.
 Perfect for those new to growing their own.